 In an effort to increase our understanding of the immune response to Lassa virus (LASV) and Ebola virus (EBOV), we are typing the human leukocyte antigen (HLA) genes from Lassa and Ebola patients, as well as healthy individuals.

-So far, the data suggest the presence of a high number of novel alleles - that is alleles with no reference in the IMGT/HLA database (novel_alleles.csv).
-Six of these are found in the Class II HLA loci.
-The DPA1 loci has the highest number with 3 novel alleles.
+So far, the data suggest the presence of a high number of novel alleles (n=41) - that is alleles with no reference in the IMGT/HLA database (novel_alleles.csv). ~20% of new alleles are found in the Class I and ~80% in the Class II HLA loci.
+The DQB1 and DPA1 loci have the highest numbers with 11 and 9 novel alleles, respectively.
 A novel allele of particular interest is the presence of a nonsynonymous mutation in the start codon (ATG to ACG) of the DPA1 loci (DPA1*03:[email protected]).

 |Gene||Allele||Allelic Frequency||Gene||Allele||Allelic Frequency|

 *Novel Alleles highlighted in RED.

 Disclaimer.
 Please note that this data is still based on work in progress and should be considered preliminary.
 If you intend to include any of these data in publications, please let us know – otherwise please feel free to download and use without restrictions.
 We have shared this data with the hope that people will download and use it, as well as scrutinize it so we can improve our methods and analyses.
 Please contact us if you have any questions or comments – we’ll buy beers for #ResearchParasites that spot flaws and faults in the data and come up with improvements!

 The Scripps Research Institute

 The Broad Institute